 Presently, there are 16 known types of collagen.
 But, there are five main types, and these are the ones you can keep an eye out for as you begin to see which collagen products will best suit your needs.

-In terms of Collagen supplements, these are typical Types I, II, & III only.
+In terms of Collagen supplements, the typical types available for purchase include, Types I, II, & III.

 How Much Collagen Should I Take?